martinsiklosi/cli-video/README.md

 ## Run

-To run in its most basic for
+To run in its most basic form
 ```bash
 python cli_video.py /path/to/video
 ```